ayagasha-playground/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 Note: Miners may be able to combine multiple of these transactions into aggregated refund txs by merging merkle proofs in the same block.

-#### Slashing authorised signers

-The list of authorised peg-out signers is provided by the [asset owner] during the [peg-in transaction], and may be updated in an [`UpdateSigner`] transaction.

-Signers accept this responsibility by committing at the contract collateral to an output which has the following spend
-conditions:

-* The signer is no longer part of the contract's authorised signatory list
-* The contract has been `ABANDONED`, in which case, the output is burned.

 #### Validator Node collateral